 Here’s a video of Wolfie’s clones on their first day home:

-In order to successfully clone a dog, the scientists collect a fresh egg and replace the nucleus with a cell from the original pet.
+In order to successfully dog cloning in south korea, the scientists collect a fresh egg and replace the nucleus with a cell from the original pet.
 Once a piece of the original, living dog is injected into an egg, it is placed in the surrogate mother.
 People who pay for this get not one dog, but two identical twins.

 Obviously, cloning is a hugely controversial issue.
-Some say that with all the dogs in shelters this is wasteful while proponents think $100,000 is worth getting their favorite pet back.
+Some say that with all the dogs in shelters this is wasteful while proponents think $100,000 is worth getting their favorite pet back (dog walking services nyc).

 What do you think?